-Seeking a karate teacher or karate instructional classes in Notting Hill ?
+Seeking a karate coach or karate classes in Notting Hill ?

-Perfect for self defence, exercise, and discipline, it is a highly popular and effective martial arts program dating back to feudal Japanese martial history.
-It’s easy to learn and safe.
-It has a great historical background and is a really satisfying activity.
+Perfect for self defence, physical fitness, and self-discipline, this is a highly popular and efficient martial arts system dating back to feudal Japanese martial history.
+It’s easy to understand and safe.
+It comes with a fantastic history and is an extremely enjoyable activity.

 Karate practice (Notting Hill ) – Our Karate Classes in Notting Hill

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)